cmd-software/alpine-animate/README.md

 </h1>
 ```

+> [!IMPORTANT]
+> This package **does not** currently allow for triggering animations when they are scrolled *out* of the viewport.

 ### Kitchen Sink Example

-This real-world example uses both modifiers (`duration` and `delay`, listed below) and customises the point in the viewport which triggers the animation.
+This real-world example uses both modifiers (`duration` and `delay`, listed below) and customises the point in the viewport which triggers the animation (from 10% in from the bottom to 30%).
 It also uses `x-animate` (the directive that causes the element to animate) on children of the root element.

 https://github.com/user-attachments/assets/e9f112f3-9dd9-4e5c-b6b1-cd80f54ff499